Brand Loyalty: The Definition & 5 Ways to Build It to Last in 2021

 Trader Joe’s prioritizes customer service above everything else.
 There are several good customer service stories around them.

 Here’s one: An 89 year old man was snowed in at his home in Pennsylvania.
 He was unable to leave his home for anything.
 His daughter called a bunch of stores to see if anyone did home deliveries.

 Trader Joe’s broke their policy of no home deliveries and delivered the items that catered to his low sodium diet for free.
 The entire process took less than 30 minutes.

-Once a family staying at Ritz Carlton brought in special eggs and milk for their son with special dietary needs.
-But as soon as they arrived they found all eggs to be broken.
-The milk too had gone bad.
+Once, a family staying at Ritz Carlton brought in special eggs and milk for their son with special dietary needs.
+But as soon as they arrived they found all eggs to be broken and that the milk had gone bad.